 Booking accommodation is an important step in the planning process, and I like to simplify it as much as possible.

 I use Hotels.com the most because I get 1 free night for every 10 booked, which is great for long-term travel!
 For my 65-day trip to Australia, I racked up 6.5 free nights!
 Loyalty pays off and that kind of value is hard to match.
-I appreciate the option to pay at the hotel so I can book ahead of time and get the best deals without paying for months worth of hotels on the spot.
+I appreciate the option to pay at the hotel so I can book ahead of time, save money, and pay later.

-I often use Airbnb if I'm traveling with a friend or in a group since it is much more convenient and cheaper.
-It's also my go-to when I want the local experience, I miss home, need a break from hotels, or when I want to cook my own food to save money.
-If you're a first timer, use the link above and get $45 CAD (or $40 US) credit for your next trip, or $17 CAD off an Airbnb experience!
+I often use Airbnb if I'm traveling with a friend or in a group since it's much more convenient and cheaper.
+It's also my go-to when I want the local experience, I miss home, or when I want to cook my own food.
+If you're a first timer, use the link above and get $34 USD credit for your next stay, or $13 USD off an Airbnb experience!

 Want to compare all the hotel sites and booking engines in one spot?
 Enter, Hotels Combined.
 This is my favorite website for comparing all the prices, they just make it easy and convenient.